October 12, 2022 — Categorized in:

 Latinx Therapy

-Latinx Therapy seeks to destigmatize mental health within the community through pairing individuals with culturally appropriate sliding scale therapy.
+Latinx Therapy seeks to destigmatize mental health within the community by pairing individuals with culturally appropriate sliding-scale therapy.

 National Alliance for Hispanic Health (En español)